Effects of resource competition on evolution and adaptive radiation: Results

-Alternative behavior can be expected in the case of unstable environment \cite{macarthur1967limiting} manifested in strongly fluctuating resource influxes $R_i$.
-Namely, one expects no specialization on the single resource.
-The gaining effectivenesses for at least two resources should have comparable values for each species.
-To simulate the unstable environment, at each step the constant total resource influx of 1.8 was divided randomly into 5 parts giving the actual values of $R_{1..5}$.
-The initial conditions were as in the previous case.
-Fig. \ref{fig_dend_omn} shows the typical phylogeny plot for such situation.
+An alternative behavior can be expected in the case of an unstable environment~\cite{macarthur1967limiting} manifested in strongly fluctuating influx $R_i$ for all resources.
+To simulate this unstable environment, at each step a constant total resource influx of 2.0 was divided randomly into 5 parts to give the values of $R_{j}$.
+The other initial conditions were as in the previous case.
+One can expect no specialization for a single resource due to a high probability of extinction at the steps with a low influx of the preferable resource.
+Fig.~\ref{fig_dend_omn} shows a typical phylogeny plot for such situation along with the harvesting effectiveness time dynamics.
+All existing species become specialized in consuming two different resources.
+The total abundance was 0.65, which is lower than the total influx.
+The last common ancestor lived in the beginning of the simulation (approx. 5000$^{\rm th}$ step).

-One sees that all existing species consume at last two different resources.
-The last common ancestor lived at 21400 steps from the beginning (obtained via the amount of all elements 1 in the genome arrays) or 80400 steps ago (using the Molecular clock approach).
-The sum of these quantities with the good accuracy gives approximately the simulation time 100000 steps.
-Last common ancestor lived later than in the case of stable environment due to higher instability of the ecosystem resulting in more frequent extinctions.

-Due to to the highly competitive resource distribution model, the species prefer to choose the two resource types and concentrate on them.